peterhebert/Fluid-Baseline-Grid-Redux/README.md

 ### Golden Grid
 I added a separate grid stylesheet, where I have replaces the .g1, .g2, and .g3 classes to use the Golden Ratio.
 I used a 4% gutter by default, but you can supply your own widths, as they are now parametric mixins.

-* .g1 | 61.8% approx. minus gutter
+* .g1 : 61.8% approx. minus gutter
-* .g2 | 38.2% approx. minus gutter
+* .g2 : 38.2% approx. minus gutter
-* .g3 | full width of parent minus gutter
+* .g3 : full width of parent minus gutter

+I also added a parametric mixin (.gnest )for nesting the golden grid without adding non-semantic markup to the HTML.
+It has two parameters:

+* @parent : the size of the parent element
+* @child : the ratio of the child relative to the parent.

+Both default to 1 for 100%, use decimals or the `@ga` and `@gb` variables for parameters.
+You can alo use math in the parameters for multi-level nesting.

 ### Fibonacci  Grid
-I also added a grid generator mixin for generating a column with its width based upon a number in the Fibonacci Sequence.
-Supply the **n**th number, the margin and padding, and it will give you the column styles.
+I also added a fixed grid generator mixin for generating a column with its width based upon a number in the Fibonacci Sequence.
+Supply the **n**th number, the margin and padding, and the base column width, and it will give you the column styles.

-* .g1 | 61.8% approx. minus gutter
-* .g2 | 38.2% approx. minus gutter
-* .g3 | full width of parent minus gutter
+* @n : nth number in sequence
+* @m : margin on each side
+* @p : padding on each side (defaults to none)
+* @b : base column width

 ### Break Points in ems
+(these are a sample only based upon optimum line width for the default text size, so we can add columns to the layout when more space is available.
+Designed for fluid grids).

-* default 1 column
+* up to 36 ems : default 1 column
-* 36 ems | 2 column
+* 36 ems : 2 column
-* 58.5 ems | 3 columns
+* 58.5 ems : 3 columns
-* 94.5 ems | 4 columns | 20px/30px text
+* 94.5 ems : 4 columns (20px/30px text)
-* 117 ems | 5 columns | 24px/36px text
+* 117 ems : 5 columns (24px/36px text)

 ## Other notes
 * I replaced the baseline grid background images to use SVG with a PNG fallback.
-* removed all icons - they were blank anyway
+* I removed all icons - they were blank anyway
-* robots.txt: SEO, search-crawler file

 ### License:
 * Same as the original project.
 The code and design are released into public domain and are free to use under Unlicense.
 [Unlicense](http://unlicense.org)